StickyTheStick12/TrainSim/readme.md

 To carry out the attack, a TCP socket is established for the SCADA server to connect to, and a TCP client is created to connect to the switch.
 Subsequently, active participation in the Diffie-Hellman key exchange is required, leading to the generation of two distinct keys—one for the SCADA server and another for the switch.
 Following this, a Modbus client is created to connect to the simulation, and a Modbus server is established for the switch to connect to.

+For seamless transmission, it's essential to forward or at least acknowledge the packages the SCADA server sends to the switch, ensuring the SCADA server perceives communication with the PLC.
+Various options are available in this regard, including the choice to drop a package, modify its content, or generate entirely new packages to send to the switch as long as we acknowledge that we have received the SCADA package.
+Alternatively, the payload can be directly forwarded to the switch for a more transparent mitm attack and just change some packages which will make this harder to notice.

+It's essential to highlight that a response to the SCADA server with the switch status is mandatory, achieved either by utilizing a local cache or querying the switch.
+Merely sending any response without considering the actual switch status isn't recommended from a realistic standpoint.
+This precaution is necessary due to the earlier point that, in most cases, a train won't actively query the switch for its status.Otherwise we could change that data too because that is the actual data the simulation uses for the trains.

 ## Key Rotation and Secure Communication